Lecture Capture and Streaming at the University of Auckland

 What do I need to do?

-Staff members teaching in a recording-enabled room who want their lectures captured and released to students, from Semester 2, 2019 (22 July 2019) do not have to do anything and lectures will be released to enrolled students 72 hours following the lecture.
+Staff members teaching in a recording-enabled room who want their lectures captured and released to students do not have to do anything and lectures will be released to enrolled students 72 hours following the lecture.

 Staff might like to review the timeframe and release the recording earlier than 72 hours - go down to 'How do staff manage recordings within Canvas' to access instructions.